reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-get-sharing-links-sharepoint.md

 ### Retrieval of Sharing Links

-The getSharingLink function retrieves sharing links for a given object (site or list oritem) using the ObjectSharingInformation class.
+The getSharingLink function retrieves sharing links for a given object (site or list or item) using the ObjectSharingInformation class.
 It collects relevant information such as the URL of the shared link, access type, expiration date, and more.

 ### Exclusion of Certain Libraries